voxpelli/secure-password/README.md

 ### `OPSLIMIT_DEFAULT`

-Minimum value for the `opts.opslimit` option.
+Default value for the `opts.opslimit` option.

 ## Credits